CyberArk Software (NASDAQ:CYBR) Price Target Raised to $345.00

-CyberArk Software (NASDAQ:CYBR – Free Report) had its target price upped by Susquehanna from $320.00 to $345.00 in a report released on Thursday,Benzinga reports.
-The brokerage currently has a positive rating on the technology company’s stock.
+CyberArk Software (NASDAQ:CYBR – Free Report) had its price objective raised by Piper Sandler from $300.00 to $345.00 in a report issued on Thursday morning,Benzinga reports.
+The firm currently has an overweight rating on the technology company’s stock.

-Several other brokerages have also recently issued reports on CYBR.
-Mizuho upped their target price on CyberArk Software from $310.00 to $325.00 and gave the company an “outperform” rating in a report on Thursday, October 17th.
-Rosenblatt Securities restated a “buy” rating and issued a $310.00 target price on shares of CyberArk Software in a report on Tuesday, August 6th.
-Oppenheimer upped their target price on CyberArk Software from $310.00 to $360.00 and gave the company an “outperform” rating in a report on Tuesday, October 22nd.
-BTIG Research upped their target price on CyberArk Software from $310.00 to $325.00 and gave the company a “buy” rating in a report on Wednesday, October 9th.
-Finally, Wedbush upped their target price on CyberArk Software from $300.00 to $325.00 and gave the company an “outperform” rating in a report on Tuesday, October 1st.
-One research analyst has rated the stock with a hold rating and twenty-six have issued a buy rating to the company’s stock.
-According to data from MarketBeat, CyberArk Software currently has a consensus rating of “Moderate Buy” and a consensus target price of $328.37.
+Several other research firms also recently weighed in on CYBR.
+Rosenblatt Securities restated a “buy” rating and set a $310.00 price objective on shares of CyberArk Software in a report on Tuesday, August 6th.
+Citigroup raised their price target on shares of CyberArk Software from $305.00 to $310.00 and gave the company a “buy” rating in a research report on Friday, August 9th.
+Mizuho lifted their price target on CyberArk Software from $310.00 to $325.00 and gave the company an “outperform” rating in a research note on Thursday, October 17th.
+BTIG Research increased their price objective on CyberArk Software from $310.00 to $325.00 and gave the stock a “buy” rating in a research note on Wednesday, October 9th.
+Finally, KeyCorp lifted their target price on CyberArk Software from $340.00 to $355.00 and gave the company an “overweight” rating in a research report on Thursday.
+One analyst has rated the stock with a hold rating and twenty-six have issued a buy rating to the company.
+According to data from MarketBeat, CyberArk Software currently has an average rating of “Moderate Buy” and an average price target of $328.37.

-Hedge funds have recently added to or reduced their stakes in the company.
-Russell Investments Group Ltd. grew its stake in CyberArk Software by 58.3% during the 1st quarter.
-Russell Investments Group Ltd. now owns 33,255 shares of the technology company’s stock worth $8,830,000 after buying an additional 12,242 shares during the last quarter.
-Quadrature Capital Ltd purchased a new position in CyberArk Software during the 1st quarter worth approximately $2,741,000.
-Price T Rowe Associates Inc. MD grew its stake in CyberArk Software by 715.2% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 56,262 shares of the technology company’s stock worth $14,946,000 after buying an additional 49,360 shares during the last quarter.
-Ensign Peak Advisors Inc purchased a new position in CyberArk Software during the 2nd quarter worth approximately $711,000.
-Finally, 1832 Asset Management L.P. grew its stake in CyberArk Software by 1,291.7% during the 1st quarter.
-1832 Asset Management L.P. now owns 386,365 shares of the technology company’s stock worth $102,630,000 after buying an additional 358,602 shares during the last quarter.
-Hedge funds and other institutional investors own 91.84% of the company’s stock.
+Several hedge funds have recently made changes to their positions in CYBR.
+Mather Group LLC. bought a new position in CyberArk Software during the second quarter worth about $27,000.
+ORG Partners LLC bought a new position in CyberArk Software in the 2nd quarter worth approximately $33,000.
+1620 Investment Advisors Inc. purchased a new position in CyberArk Software in the 2nd quarter valued at approximately $39,000.
+Assetmark Inc. grew its stake in CyberArk Software by 1,025.0% in the 3rd quarter.
+Assetmark Inc. now owns 135 shares of the technology company’s stock valued at $39,000 after buying an additional 123 shares in the last quarter.
+Finally, Arcadia Investment Management Corp MI raised its holdings in CyberArk Software by 42.2% during the 2nd quarter.
+Arcadia Investment Management Corp MI now owns 182 shares of the technology company’s stock valued at $50,000 after acquiring an additional 54 shares during the period.
+91.84% of the stock is currently owned by institutional investors.

 About CyberArk Software